 - More long-tail search engine traffic: In-depth content draws search engine traffic for longer than short-form content for two reasons.
 First, it has more two-or-more word search terms.
 Second, those articles are often just as relevant today as when they were written.
 Few short-form articles have that kind of shelf life.

-Short-form does have a role in B2B.
+Short-form content has a role in B2B.
 Through a Tweet or a LinkedIn post, it can draw attention to a longer article or report.
-And it can serve, as in these 700 words, to address an issue on which a company has a point of view but which does not warrant in-depth research or analysis.
+And it can serve to address an issue a company has a point of view on that doesn’t warrant in-depth research or analysis.
 Short is quicker and easier to produce than long.
 And, for that reason, there is a lot more of it.

-BuzzSumo found there is 16 times more content online with less than 1,000 words than there is with 2,000-plus words.
+BuzzSumo found there is 16 times more content online with less than 1,000 words than with 2,000-plus words.
 But a lot of that is me-too material that will not stand out or differentiate its authors.
-So, if all other things are equal, it’s a lot harder to cut through the clutter with short-form.
+So, if all other things are equal, cutting through the clutter is more challenging with short-form content.